Skip to main content

 A memory matching game for children with voice control capability.
 Built with GTK on Linux, featuring custom speech recognition using HTK.
 Includes Finding Nemo and Flags card sets.
 Presented at a school for gifted children in Bratislava.

-Wget Presentation
+Wget Presentation Completed

 Terminal command line icon